Summer with the Symphony

 ABOUT THE FOUNDERS

-Vodnoy is also the music director of the Chamber Orchestra of Sarasota which he founded in 2017.
-He has guest-conducted numerous orchestras throughout the world, including the Symphony Orchestra of the Zhejiang Song and Dance Theatre (China), Bellevue Philharmonic, Mississippi Symphony, Orchestra of the Colorado Music Festival, Jacksonville Symphony, Wisconsin Chamber Orchestra, Czech National Symphony, Orchestra Sinfonica de Sanremo, National Philharmonic of Taiwan, Jonköping Symphony and the Seol Philharmonic.
+Robert Vodnoy has enjoyed a long and illustrious career as a conductor, composer, violinist and educator.
+He made his professional debut as a conductor in 1975.
+He has been the music director of six American orchestras, including the Whiting Park Festival Orchestra, the Chamber Orchestra of Sarasota, the Aberdeen University-Civic Symphony, the Huron Symphony, the Southwest Michigan Symphony, and the Northwest Indiana Symphony, for a total of over 100 seasons.
+He has guest conducted orchestras throughout the United States, Europe, Latin America, and the Pacific Rim including the Symphony Orchestra of the Zhejiang Song and Dance Theatre (China), Mississippi Symphony, Orchestra of the Colorado Music Festival, Wisconsin Chamber Orchestra, Czech National Symphony, Orchestra Sinfonica de Sanremo (Italy), Maracaibo Symphony, National Philharmonic of Taiwan, Jonköping Symphony (Sweden), and the Seoul Philharmonic.

-He holds a BM summa cum laude and MM in Composition from the University of Hartford, and a DM in Conducting from Indiana University.
-He also studied conducting at the Monteux Center for Conductors and Orchestral Training in Hancock, Maine and at the North Carolina School of the Arts Summer Sessions in Siena, Italy.
+Vodnoy holds a BM summa cum laude and MM in composition from Hartt College of the University of Hartford and a DM in Conducting from Indiana University.
+He also studied conducting at the Monteux School for Conductors in Hancock, Maine, and at the North Carolina School of the Arts’ Summer Sessions in Siena, Italy.

 Martin A. Dybel, General Manager